 Time: 1-hour 16 minutes

-Von Bergen’s hosts a Sunflower Festival with over 30 acres of sunflower fields, opening with a maze on the 5th of July.
+Von Bergen’s hosts a Sunflower Festival with over 30 acres of sunflower fields, opening with a maze toward the beginning of July each year.
 You can book an after-hours class to learn to paint while surrounded by sunflower fields.
+After all, Illinois is one of the best states to see sunflowers in the U.S., so it’s best to make the most of it.

 Visit the farm and market daily from 9 am to 6 pm on Monday to Thursday and enjoy extended hours until 8 pm on Friday to Sunday.
 Pay less than $10 for admission (even less for kids) during weekdays, or add a couple of dollars to enjoy weekends here.